 My student needs help in a class beyond office hours.
-How can he/she find help?
+How can they find help?

 UVM has several options.
 The Tutoring Center offers individual and group tutoring and study skills classes.
 The Writing Center helps develop writing skills.
 Student Accessibility Services supports students with documented disabilities, including learning disabilities.
 The Global Gateway Program for Undergraduate Study (GGP) has special tutors just for GGP students.

 My student is having trouble making friends.
-How can he/she meet people?
+How can they meet people?

 The best way to meet people and make friends is to get involved.
 Students can check out the Getting Involved section of our website for ideas on how to get involved in groups at UVM and in Burlington.
 If students need support, encourage them to meet with an OIE advisor – we are experts in helping students find ways to get involved.

 My student has health concerns.
-Where can he/she go?
+Where can they go?